Prince Harry, Meghan Markle Together: Does Markle Want To Leave Trump’s U.S.?

 Fans are beginning to wonder if there’s more to Markle’s decision to have “virtually moved in” with Prince Harry than the obvious reason that the lovebirds want to spend every minute in each other’s company.
 Before the U.S. election that saw Donald Trump elected to the presidency, Markle, 35, said that she would seriously considering leaving the country if Trump became president.

-Now, Trump is the president, and Prince Harry and Meghan appear to be trying out the everyday details of royal life together.
+Now that Trump is the president, Prince Harry and Meghan appear to be trying out the everyday details of royal life together.
 It almost looks as if Markle’s threat to leave her birth country might be real, especially since she and Prince Harry are taking their relationship to “the next level.”

 “She cooks for him, he pops out to the gym and they’re just enjoying hanging out.
 She’s really putting down roots.”